Thank you my friend. Have a blessed and prosperous week! Blessings and Peace!

 While doing your recon, observe how the other browsers pick up a book, scan the front and back cover, then put it down again before going to the next one.
 The entire process takes perhaps two seconds.
 That’s all the time you have to make a lasting impression on a potential reader.
 In these two seconds, you must literally appeal to three of the five senses—touch, sight, hearing, and metaphorically, the last two, taste and smell.

 1) Touch: Touch also means “that sense by which anything material is perceived by means of physical contact.”
-Figuratively, your title must allow itself to touch or be touched by being relatable to your readers or have some type of influence on them.
+Figuratively, your title must allow itself to touch or be touched by being relatable to your readers or having some type of influence on them.

 2) Sight: When a possible customer first comes in contact with your book’s title, it is usually by seeing it on the front cover.
 So your title must possess appealing aesthetics.